Written by BDJ Desk

 Moreover, in order to overcome national security challenges and achieve national security objectives, as well as to proactively contribute to peace in cooperation with the international community.
 Japan needs to expand and deepen cooperative relationships with other countries, with the Japan-U.S. Alliance as the cornerstone.
 At the same time, Japan needs to make effective use of its diver’s resources and promote comprehensive policies.

-The key of national security is to create a stable and predictable international environment, and prevent the emergence of threats.
+the emergence of threats.
 It is thus necessary for Japan to realize an international order and security environment that are desirable for Japan, by playing an even more proactive role in achieving peace, stability and prosperity of the international community as a “Proactive Contributor to Peace” based on the principle of international cooperation.

 This strategic approach first requires the capability to analyze the constantly changing security environment and the course that the international community is taking.
 On top of this, Japan must have the power to take the lead in setting the international agenda and to proactively advance its national interests, without being confined to a reactionary position to events and incidents after they have already occurred.
 In doing so, it is necessary to enhance diplomatic creativity and negotiating power to deepen the understanding of the garner support for Japan’s position in the international community, through effectively utilizing all strengths features of the nation.
 In addition, by highlighting Japan’s attractiveness, Japan needs to strengthen its soft Power that would benefit the international community.
 Japan also needs to strengthen its capacity to promptly and accurately identify the needs of Japanese nationals and firms to support their overseas activities.